Climate change

 One of our first priorities is to reduce the emissions from our operations.
 By implementing efficiency improvements, we can reduce energy use, raw material use, waste and water use to limit our GHG emissions.

-- Strong pipeline of new products including EV chargers for commercial premises, Home Energy Management systems for integrating residential batteries, EV chargers, PV solar systems and heating controls as well as solar‑powered lighting solutions
+• Strong pipeline of new products launched, including EV chargers for commercial premises, HEMs for integrating residential batteries, EV chargers, solar PV systems and heating controls as well as solar‑powered lighting solutions

-- As part of developing our product sustainability information, our team in China has been engaging with our OEM suppliers to obtain critical data for these assessments
+• As part of developing our product sustainability information, our Global Compliance team has expanded.
+A dedicated carbon engineer is now responsible for engaging with our supply chain to obtain critical data for TM65 and EPD assessments

-- Development focus on EV and Home Energy Management systems which are key growth areas for the business and also a key high market growth opportunity
+• Development focus on EV and HEMs which are key growth areas for the business and also a key high market growth opportunity

-- DW Windsor continue to develop innovative hybrid power lighting solutions to help customers reduce their energy consumption and costs
+• DW Windsor and Kingfisher Lighting continue to develop innovative hybrid power lighting solutions, including solar‑integrated products, to help customers reduce their energy consumption and costs

-- Sourced 100% renewable electricity for all Group operations in 2024, for the third consecutive year
+• Sourced 100% renewable electricity for all Group facilities in 2025, for the fourth consecutive year

-- Completion of the second solar PV array at our manufacturing facility in China
+• Completion of the second solar PV array at our manufacturing facility in China.
+Both arrays contributed to 15% of electricity consumption in 2025, a 70% increase in power generation against 2024

-- Installation of EV charges at Telford site for employees and visitors
+• Installation of EV chargers across our sites for employees and visitors to utilise

 Products & Services

-- Strong pipeline of new products including EV chargers for commercial premises, Home Energy Management systems for integrating residential batteries, EV chargers, PV solar systems and heating controls as well as solar‑powered lighting solutions
+• Strong pipeline of new products launched, including EV chargers for commercial premises, HEMs for integrating residential batteries, EV chargers, solar PV systems and heating controls as well as solar‑powered lighting solutions

 Supply Chain